2007 FIFA Women's World Cup

-The 2007 FIFA Women's World Cup, the fifth edition of the FIFA Women's World Cup, was an international association football competition for women held in China from 10 to 30 September 2007.
+The 2007 FIFA Women's World Cup, the fifth edition of the FIFA Women's World Cup, was an international football competition for women held in China from 10 to 30 September 2007.
 Originally, China was to host the 2003 edition, but the outbreak of SARS in that country forced that event to be moved to the United States.
 FIFA immediately granted the 2007 event to China, which meant that no new host nation was chosen competitively until the voting was held for the 2011 Women's World Cup.

 The tournament opened with a record-breaking match in Shanghai, as Germany beat Argentina 11–0 to register the biggest win and the highest scoring match in Women's World Cup history, records which stood until 2019.
-The tournament ended with Germany defeating Brazil 2–0 in the final, having never surrendered a goal in the entire tournament.
+The tournament ended with Germany defeating Brazil 2–0 in the final, without conceding even a single goal in the entire tournament.
 The Germans became the first national team in FIFA Women's World Cup history to retain their title.

-The golden goal rule for extra time in knockout matches was eliminated by FIFA, although no matches went to extra time (and therefore, none required a penalty shootout).
+The golden goal rule for extra time in knockout matches was eliminated by FIFA, although no matches went to extra time (and therefore, none required a penalty shoot-out).

 Teams

+The qualified teams, listed by region, with numbers in parentheses indicating final positions in the FIFA Women's World Ranking before the tournament were: